 There the Chisso had been releasing this chemical into the water from 1932 to 1968.
 It took several years to identify the cause of the illness and many more get legal compensation for the damage.
 The symptoms of the illness include ataxia, numbress in the hands and feet, general muscle weakness, loss of peripheral vision, and damage to hearing and speech.
 In extreme cases, insanity, paralysis, coma, and death follow within weeks of the onset of symptoms.
 A congenital form of the disease can also affect fetuses in the womb.

-Kumamoto is the light purple on the island furthest south.
+MINAMATO VIDEO Kumamoto is the light purple on the island furthest south.
 Niigata is on the west coast of Japan, on the main island (Honshu) and is marked light green - the fourth prefecture down from the top of the main island.
 The single green island on the top is Hokkaido.
 Toyama prefecture (see below) is just below Niigata and is shown in purple on the map Mie Prefecture (see below) is located on the main island on the large peninsula next to the island of Shikoku which lies just south of the main island and east of Kyushu (the island on which Kumamoto is found).
 Mie is indicated by a green color.
 Toyama prefecture (see below) is just below Niigata and is shown in purple on the map Mie Prefecture (see below) is located on the main island on the large peninsula next to the island of Shikoku which lies just south of the main island and east of Kyushu (the island on which Kumamoto is found).
 Mie is indicated by a green color.
 Of the 2265 people affected by the disease, 1784 have died.
 In 1965 a second outbreak occurred in Niigata prefecture Of the four major pollution disasters (all caused by improper handling of industrial waste), three involved water.
-Itai -Itai ("itai" is Japanese for "it hurts") disease was caused by cadmium poisoning in rivers, the Minamata and Niigata Minamata disease were involved with the sea.
-Only the Yookaichi Asthma disease in Mie Prefecture was air pollution Name of disease Japanese prefecture affected Cause Source Year Itai-itai disease Toyama Prefecture Cadmium poisoning Mitsui Mining & Smelting Company 1912 Minamata disease Kumamoto Prefecture Methylmercury Chisso Corporation 1956 Niigata Minamata Disease Niigata Prefecture Methylmercur y Showa Denko 1965 Yokkaichi Asthma Mie Prefectur e Sulfur dioxide Air pollution within Yokkaich 1961 ni Problems of Minamata disease and relation to A-bombs and ETA.
+Itai - Itai ("itai" is Japanese for "it hurts") disease was caused by cadmium poisoning in rivers, the Minamata and Niigata Minamata disease were involved with the sea.
+Only the Yookaichi Asthma disease in Mie Prefecture was air pollution Name of disease Japanese prefecture affected Cause Source Year Itai-itai disease Toyama Prefecture Cadmium poisoning Mitsui Mining & Smelting Company 1912 Minamata disease Kumamoto Prefecture Methylmercury Chisso Corporation 1956 Niigata Minamata Disease Niigata Prefecture Methylmercur y Showa Denko 1965 Yokkaichi Asthma Mie Prefectur e Sulfur dioxide Air pollution within Yokkaich 1961 ii Problems of Minamata disease and relation to A-bombs and ETA.
 People from these pariah groups have problems in marrying because of fear of genetic mutations.
 Radiation There are questions about the impact of radiation on life in the ocean.
 From the A-bomb tests on Bimini through the problem of radiation from the Dai ichi Nuclear plant in Fukushima that was heavy damaged by the recent tsunami there have been questions about how much radiation has occurred and what impact it has had on life in the ocean.
 The idea of radiation impacting life in the ocean has been common in popular culture in post WWII films.
 Godzilla is a prime example.
 The original Japanese film (not the altered American version with Raymond Burr) raises questions about the social responsibility of scientists (dutifully removed from the American release) Radiation is not only possible from nuclear plants, but also from atomic powered vessels like atomic powered submarines.
 One Russian submarine had gotten into trouble and there was some question as to whether there would be a nuclear melt down in the ocean.
-OIL There is always some concern about ships rupturing and spilling oil, or oilrigs breaking down and pouring huge amount of oil into the sea.
-Not all ships that run aground spill oil.
-Oil can come from tankers transporting it or from the fuel used to power the ship.
-Most pollution including oil comes from the land.
+OIL Oil on the water can be recognized by "sheen"